 INSTRUCTIONS

-- In a large skillet, over a medium-high heat, sauté the leeks and onions in the olive oil for about 5 mins, until they become translucent.
+- In a large skillet, over medium-high heat, sauté the leeks and onions in the olive oil for about 5 mins, until translucent.

 - Reduce the heat to medium, add the minced garlic, and continue to cook for another two to three minutes.

-- Add the stock and salt, bring to the boil, then reduce the heat to medium-low and allow to simmer uncovered for 20 to 25 minutes, stirring occasionally until the rice is cooked, swollen and tender (spoon a piece out to try it) and most of the stock has been absorbed but it's still quite runny like a very thick soup.
+- Add the frozen peas, stock, and salt, bring to a boil, then reduce the heat to medium-low and allow to simmer uncovered for 20 to 25 minutes, stirring occasionally until it's a thick, soupy consistency and the rice is tender.
 It will continue to thicken a bit as it cools while you serve it up.
-(See the progress shots in the post above for how it should look when it's ready).

 - Remove from the heat, add the vegan butter and black pepper and give it a really good stir to incorporate.
 Taste a little bit to check the seasoning and add more salt and pepper if necessary.

-- Serve immediately, and top each serving with an optional dollop of butter, parsley and vegan parmesan cheese if desired.
+- Serve with an extra dollop of butter and some parsley and vegan parmesan cheese if desired.

 NOTES